Creating a new language of thank you. . .

-There was also griping.
+But some noted that their journals were filled with griping.
 Complaining.
 Unkindness.
 Words that left a sting.
 Barking out orders.
 Nagging.
 Bringing up past issues that have no way of being resolved.
 Pointing out flaws or faults.
 Yelling.
+Chronic negativity.

 What might we hear if we listened to ourselves speak?
+What is our love language?
 Join the 21-day adventure of Living a Life of Thank you. https://ctt.ec/64Z31+

 This is a no-guilt zone; don’t forget that.
 Grace, grace, grace!